-Some features of roofs are both functional and decorative.
-Chimneys, which are functional, are also indicative of a building's style and age.
-Chimneys represent major decorative elements in the Queen Anne, or Tudor Revival styles.
-Dormers, which light and ventilate upper stories, can represent significant architectural compositions and appear in several different styles, including Queen Anne and Craftsman Bungalow, as well classical revival styles.
+Chimneys are also indicative of a building's style and age.
+They can represent major decorative elements in the Queen Anne or Tudor Revival styles.
+Dormers, which light and ventilate upper stories, are important parts of architectural compositions and appear in several different styles, including the Queen Anne, Craftsman, and classical revival styles.